amgottlieb/OSIRIS_Imaging_DRP/README.md

     OSIRIS_phot_pipeline.py OBJNAME -reduce_obj 2 --dobias --doflat --dobpm --docalib --docrmask --doskysub --dostack --dowcs --dointeractive --dooverwrite False --filter r,z

-OBJNAME is a required input and it is the name of the object that is given in the header under the keyword 'OBJECT'.
+OBJNAME is a required input and it MUST be the name of the object that is given in the header under the keyword 'OBJECT'.
 'workdir' is the full path to the raw files and 'outputdir' is the full path to where you want to store the final files (it does not have to be in the same folder as the raw files).

 Or if the master bias, flat, and bad pixel mask files already exist, give the names of their files with the following syntax (default file names are shown):